 Why does this matter?
 Because private commercial interests, not public benefit, then play an outsized role in deciding which investments to support.

-For this reason, investment dollars have historically tended not to flow to projects that would support the long-term protection of the assets on which basic economic services depend, such as low-carbon technologies and infrastructures, resource productivity improvements, protection of ecological assets, and the maintenance of public spaces.
+For this reason, investment dollars have historically tended not to flow to projects that would support the long-term protection of the assets on which basic economic services depend, such as low-carbon technologies and commons infrastructure projects, resource productivity improvements, protection of ecological assets, and the maintenance of public spaces.

-In other words, when money is created, short-term private gain gets prioritized over long-term public security.
+In other words, when money is created, short-term private gain gets prioritized over long-term common public goods.

 At the end of the day, money and finance play a major role in influencing decisions on consumption, production, investment, employment, and trade through careful management of interest rates and money supply and the involvement of central banks, commercial banks and other financial institutions.